My Perfect Pembrokeshire Itinerary: A 5 Day Coast Road Trip

 Views from the Pembrokeshire Coast Path, Wales

-More uplifting views from near the top of the Blue Lagoon
+More uplifting views from near the top of the Blue Lagoon, one of the top tourist attractions in Pembrokeshire

-Take a stroll round the village, enjoy a clifftop walk, and then head to The Shed for fish&chips so good it’s famous across the county.
+Take a stroll round the village, enjoy a clifftop walk, and then head to The Shed for fish & chips so good they’re famous across the county.

 Porthgain Harbour, Wales